rsingh-ind/FlexClone_Artifact_Eval/README.md

 	- FlexClone has been tested on Ubuntu 24.04.3 LTS.
 Please install this Ubuntu version.

 - *Installing Linux kernel and required dependencies*
-    - Install `git` and `git LFS` before cloning the artifact repository as following:
+    - Install `git` and `git LFS` before cloning the artifact repository as follows:
 ```
     # apt install git
     # git lfs install